wahyuhadi/frida-crypto/README.md

 # frida-crypto
-javax.crypto.spec.SecretKeySpec hooking

-#hooking the class in javax.crypto*
+# hooking the class in javax.crypto*  and get the key :)